Running in alternate directions

 More and more investors are shifting to alternative investments to boost returns, generate income, provide diversification from traditional investments and achieve their goals.
 As allocations grow, alternatives are playing a critical role in portfolios.

 Broadly there are two types.
-Firstly, private assets such as private equity, private credit, infrastructure and private real estate.
-They are more complex and less frequently traded than equities and bonds.
-Hedge funds, the second type, operate mainly in public markets and tools such as short-selling and leverage.
+Firstly, unlisted assets such as private equity, private credit, infrastructure and unlisted real estate.
+These are more complex and less frequently traded than equities and bonds.

 Types of alternatives